Contrasting IM Cannabis (IMCC) & Its Competitors

-IM Cannabis (NASDAQ: IMCC) is one of 43 publicly-traded companies in the “Medicinals & botanicals” industry, but how does it compare to its competitors?
-We will compare IM Cannabis to related businesses based on the strength of its risk, dividends, valuation, profitability, earnings, analyst recommendations and institutional ownership.
+IM Cannabis (NASDAQ: IMCC) is one of 43 publicly-traded companies in the “Medicinals & botanicals” industry, but how does it weigh in compared to its rivals?
+We will compare IM Cannabis to related companies based on the strength of its profitability, analyst recommendations, institutional ownership, valuation, risk, dividends and earnings.

-This is a summary of recent ratings and target prices for IM Cannabis and its competitors, as reported by MarketBeat.
+This is a summary of current ratings and recommmendations for IM Cannabis and its rivals, as reported by MarketBeat.

 |Sell Ratings